spone12/legends_of_eldoria_py/README.md

-# kings-slayer
+# Legends of eldoria
-RPG game on python
+RPG game